Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 ```

 **Note:**
-If you dont want to request any scopes you can just do `&scope=`
+If you don't want to request any scopes you can just do `&scope=`

 ---